tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ## Stage 3
 ***
-Additionaly, the third step of the pipeline allows the user to audit a set of binary images for accuracy using a set of hand placed markers.
+The third step of the pipeline allows the user to audit the accuracy of a set of binary images using a set of hand placed markers.
 In this step, set aside a random sample of images equal to the number of validation images and equally distributed between experimental groups from the unseen data to serve as the performance estimate.
-This performance analysis requires user input in the form of .roi hand counts, similar to what was done in the first step of the program.
+This performance analysis requires user input in the form of .roi hand counts, similar to what was done for the validation images in ACCT 1.
 This audit dataset is then used to calculate the same statistics as the validation dataset for comparison.
+ACCT 3 can also be used to assess the accuracy of any set of binary images with multi point ROI markers.

 __3.1__ Same as __1.1__